 1 www.ncbi.nlm.nih.gov/pubmed/2559284sociated with atherosclerosis

 *Not her real name

-If you would like to know more about how the DH-Natural Medicine Clinic can help you,call us now on (02) 9541 2428 to book your free 15 minute phone consultation.
+If you would like to know more about how the DH-Natural Medicine Clinic can help you,call us on (02) 48540205

 Danuta specialises in Allergies, Anti-Aging, Auto-Immune Conditions, Cardiovascular Conditions, Female Reproductive, Menopause, Mould Toxicity, Skin Conditions, Stress and Insomnia and Thyroid Dysfunction.